woistjadefox/animation-system/README.md

 # AnimationSystem
-This little framework is visual animation system that can manipulate Transforms and other components.
-Essentially, level designers can take a specific animation class and define states and customize settings.
-These MonoBehaviour scripts, also provide public methods to start, to stop or to transit into a specific defined state.
+This little framework is a visual animation system that can manipulate Transforms and other components.
+Level designers can use a specific animation class and define states and customize settings.
+These MonoBehaviour scripts also provide public methods to start, to stop or to transit into a specific defined state.

 ### Example AnimationFixedPosition
 ![alt text](http://www.unity-glue.com/r/animationfixedposition.png "AnimationFixedPosition.cs")